AlGepe/OmniSnippets_JS/docs/when2cjs/marketing.rst

 .. rubric:: tl;dr

-Calculators should be entertaining and simple, they should include customJS and EVERYTHING is overridden by whatever the Farhan, Reina or Natalia say at the time of building the calculator.
+Marketing calculators should be entertaining and simple to use.
+They should include customJS and *EVERYTHING* is overridden by whatever the Farhan, Reina or Natalia say at the time of building the calculator.

 .. [#f12] Possibly unrelated fact: all these examples were created by the author of this document}